 - Complaints Policy

-Alternatively if you have any questions or concerns about your child’s individual development or needs please make an appointment to meet with Mrs Gregory, Mrs Neave or Miss Johnson.
+Alternatively if you have any questions or concerns about your child’s individual development or needs please make an appointment to meet with Mrs Taylor, Mrs Neave or Miss Johnson.

 Arrangements for considering complaints about Special Educational provision within the school.

 - Initial problems should be addressed by the class teacher and age phase leader.
 A meeting with parents should be held to discuss the problem or concern.

 - Depending on the outcome of this meeting, a referral to the SENCO or Head Teacher should be made following the school complaints procedure.